angelah1020/relief-ready/knowledge_base.md

 **User Input**: You add items by entering a quantity, a unit (from a dropdown menu), and a free-text description (e.g., "24 bottles of water").

-**AI Categorization**: The app's AI then intelligently analyzes your input.
+**Smart Categorization**: The app then intelligently analyzes your input.
 It normalizes the data (e.g., converts "24 bottles of water" into a standard unit like Liters) and assigns it to the correct category.

 **Display**: Your supplies are neatly organized into categories on the page, such as Water & Food, Medical & First Aid, Lighting & Power, etc.